Crossing Guard

 The Washington Elementary School District is an Equal Employment Opportunity Employer in compliance with Title VI of the Civil Rights Act of 1964, Civil Rights Act Title VII of 1972, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
 Washington Elementary School District does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identify or expression, disability or age in employment or in any of its educational programs or in the provisions of benefits and services to students.
 For information regarding discrimination grievance or complaint procedures contact the Executive Director for Human Resources at ************

-Temporary Athletic Coach: Elementary Girls Basketball 5th/6th grade
+Temporary Athletic Coach: Elementary (K-6)

-Phoenix, AZ Job
+Phoenix, AZ job

-Elementary Girls Basketball 5th/6th grade Pay Grade: Stipend and Temporary Salary Schedule Accountable To: Principal FLSA Status: Exempt Summary: Under general direction, incumbent(s) coaches sports activities to students, including creating game plans, observing practice drills, and explaining safety, rules, and history of the sport.
+Pay Grade: Stipend and Temporary Salary Schedule Accountable To: Principal FLSA Status: Exempt Summary: Under general direction, incumbent(s) coaches sports activities to students, including creating game plans, observing practice drills, and explaining safety, rules, and history of the sport.
 Incumbent(s) schedules activities and tournaments, prepares area of use, and sets up appropriate staff needed to carry out practices and games.

 Essential Functions: